jcawley5/helloworld-lambda/README.md

 * This gulp build script requires that the package.json file has a value set for the name attribute.
 The name is used for the name of the Function that will be deployed.
 * Other kubernetes resources (yaml files) can be deployed by adding them to the k8s directory

-## Deploying with CircleCI
+## <a id="circleci></a> Deploying with CircleCI

-The CircleCI config file can be found in [.circleci/config.yml)](./.circleci/config.yml).
+The CircleCI config file can be found in [.circleci/config.yml](./.circleci/config.yml).
 It is designed to be easily reused (as is gulfile) for deloying different functions.
 The CircleCI config.yml file is mostly delegating to the gulp build file [gulpfile.js](./gulpfile.js) so it should be easy enough to use this file as an example of how to deploy a Function using another CI/CD tool.

 A simple workflow is configured based on 2 branches:
 * master (production)